acai128/Restaurant-Roulette/README.md

 # Restaurant Roulette

-Restaurant Roulette generates a random restaurant based on the location that a user inputs
+Restaurant Roulette generates a random restaurant based on the location that a user inputs and has the ability to add a restaurant to their favorite list as well.

 ## Technologies